sogonsec/big_awesome_list_todos/README.md

     * reverse engineering and binary exploitation with radare2
     * using gef+gdb
     * writing scripts for radare2
+    * teaching how to hack into machines
+    * teaching how to hack into AD
+    * teaching how to hack into AWS
+    * teaching how to hack into Azure AD
+    * attacking application supply chains

 * get gud with c, write a personal port of "blackhat python"/"blackhat go" (nostarchpress) but for c